ember-insights/ember-insights/README.md

 ## Ask for help

 Check out the [wiki](https://github.com/ember-insights/ember-insights/wiki).
-Report any issues you have on our [issue tracker](https://github.com/ember-insights/ember-insights/issues).
+If you feel like porting or fixing something, please drop a [pull request](https://github.com/ember-insights/ember-insights/pulls) or [issue tracker](https://github.com/ember-insights/ember-insights/issues) at GitHub!
+I believe that with the help of everyone we can bring this to Ember in a modular and robust way.

 ## Acknowledgement